shpml/fundamentals/06_chapter/intro.md

 - The **prompt** is the `$` that automatically shows up on the end of the first line.
 It's the command line equivalent of "standby" and indicates the terminal is ready to accept your **command**.
-We'll learn a few commands later in this lesson.
+We'll learn a few commands later in this unit.

 - The **cursor** follows the prompt, and the text you type will appear here — just like in every other setting where you've seen a cursor.